pfafafa/pfa-repository/README.md

 #### Android Studio

-This code uses [OpenCv](https://opencv.org) library because it's more efficient and convinent than the Camera2 API and for the image processing
+This code uses [OpenCv](https://opencv.org) library because it's more efficient and convinent than the Camera2 API about image processing.

 #### Unity